-Customers’ rising expectations are also influenced by their experiences with the personalized, seamless journeys provided by leading brands in recent years.
+Customers’ rising expectations are also influenced by their experiences with the personalised, seamless journeys provided by leading brands in recent years.
 These journeys, which deliver relevant content to customers across different brand touchpoints, are often powered by artificial intelligence (AI) and customer data.
-To stay competitive, it’s vital for brands to take each customer on a personalized journey from awareness to purchase.
+To stay competitive, it’s vital for brands to take each customer on a personalised journey from awareness to purchase.

 To accelerate your digital initiatives, consider implementing real-time content and shopping recommendations based on customers’ browsing and purchasing histories.
 You can also send push notifications to customers’ smartphones, offering them discounts on items they’ve looked at.
 All of these recommendation engines are seamlessly powered by AI and customer data, giving customers immediate access to exactly what they’re likely to be interested in.